-8. Overall, the level of TPHg in MW2 has decreased significantly to 49 ppm from the 270 ppm reported from October 1992.
-The extent of the petroleum hydrocarbon contamination in the groundwater beneath the intersection of Franklin and Eighth Streets based upon the sampling and testing for this quarterly report is approximately as shown on the "Project Site Map; Concentration of TPHg" (Plate 3).
-The concentrations of BTEX measured in each of the wells and the concentration contours of Total BTEX in the groundwater correspond with the concentrations and concentration contours of TPHg as shown on Plate 3.
+- 9. Overall, the level of TPHg and BTEX in MW2 has decreased significantly to 49 ppm from the high of 270 ppm reported in October 1992, and the levels in MW3 show a rise since the last sampling. - 10.
+The extent of the petroleum hydrocarbon contamination as TPHg in the groundwater beneath the intersection of Franklin and Eighth Streets is approximately as shown to the extent possible from the sampling and testing for this quarterly report on the "Project Site Map; Concentration of TPHg" (Plate 3).
+The levels of Total BTEX measured in each of the wells is also noted on that map.